-Web application firewalls (WAFs) are powerful tools that help protect web applications by filtering and monitoring HTTP traffic between the application and the internet.
-As a layer 7 defense in the OSI model, WAFs safeguard applications from various attacks, including cross-site forgery, cross-site scripting (XSS), file inclusion, and SQL injection.
+According to Cloudflare, “A WAF or web application firewall helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.”
+Acting as a layer 7 defense in the OSI model, WAFs safeguard applications from various types of attacks, including cross-site forgery, cross-site scripting (XSS), file inclusion, and SQL injection.

 How WAFs work